FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 {% include _image.liquid src="/assets/img/advice/modern-guide-oauth/client-credentials-grant.svg" alt="The WUPHF microservice needs to ensure the TWGTL microservice is authorized." class="img-fluid" figure=false %}

-The workflow for this looks like this:
+The workflow for this mode looks like:

 1. The ToDo microservice authenticates with the OAuth server.
 1. The OAuth server returns a token to the ToDo microservice.